 If there is anything people with chronic illnesses know when it comes to conceiving a child, it’s that we don’t have the luxury of “oops“.
 Once my husband and I decided to expand our family beyond our two cats and hedgehog, we started planning 2 years in advance.

-While it may seem like overkill to most, the caution is due to my (ever growing) underlying medical conditions as well as the medications I take on a daily and weekly basis.
+While it may seem like overkill to most, the caution is due to my (ever growing list of) underlying medical conditions as well as the medications I take on a daily and weekly basis.
 Before we were to even THINK of actually trying, we had to talk to my care team: PCP, rheumy and GYN.

 Rewind to 2018 (simpler times, no?)

 At some point in 2018, the date of which I don’t remember, I confirmed to my GYN that we wanted to start a family in about 2 years time.
 He raised an eyebrow and rolled his stool over to look at my chart.
 After clicking around he told me he would send me to a “maternal fetal specialist” for a consultation.
 I didn’t even know what that was but I nodded and took a mental note.

 A quick Google search later and I can confidently tell you that a Maternal Fetal Specialist is a doctor that specializes in caring for persons who have complicated, high risk pregnancies.
 The realization of that hit the bottom my stomach, hard.
 No matter what, my pregnancy will be high risk.
 Right from the jump.

 At the time my hubs and I went to see the MFM (how cool am I, now I can abbreviate it), I was taking Coumadin 2.5/5mg daily, Actemra 162 mg via self-injection weekly, and Plaquenil 200mg daily.
 He spoke to us about my conditions and medication changes I would have to make.
 He answered all our questions and I felt super confident that when the time came, I’d be in safe hands.